StudioProj3/SP3/CONVENTION_HANDBOOK.md

     ```
 ---
 11. Brace omission
-    - No brace omission should be used even in cases like a 1 liner if branch.
+    - No brace omission is allowed even in cases like a 1 liner if branch.

     **Example(s):**
     ```csharp